kevinusername/Goof3/README.md

 - All braces are now winky faces ;} ;{
 - return statements must now use yeet
 <br>...
 AND MORE!
 NEVER UNDERESTIMATE tHe GOoF!

+## List of Semantic Checks

+- use of undeclared variable
+- non boolean test condition
+- non integer in add/subtract/multiply/divide
+- types do not match in equality test
+- types do not match in inequality test
+- types do not match in logical test
+- types do not match in declaration
+- types do not match in reassignment
+- non-Integers in comparison
+- call of non-method/function
+- too many/few function arguments
+- wrong type of function argument
+- non-existent field access
+- non-Integer array index
+- non subscriptable array access
+- non subscriptable prop access
+- subscript of non-array: braces
+- subscript of non-array: dot
+- non integer subscript
+- print/throw non-string
+- unitialized variable when using sufix operator
+- incrementing non-Integers
+- comparing strings
+- ArrayIndexOutOfBoundsException
+- all list elements not of same type
+- non-assignments in four loop "action"

 ## Example Programs